tweetstream/em-twitter/README.md

 Testing with EM can be a challenge, but was made incredibly easy through the use of Hayes Davis' awesome [mockingbird](https://github.com/hayesdavis/mockingbird) gem.

-## Contributing

-Pull requests welcome: fork, make a topic branch, commit (squash when possible) *with tests* and I'll happily consider.

 ## Copyright

 Copyright (c) 2012 Steve Agalloco.
 See [LICENSE](https://github.com/spagalloco/em-twitter/blob/master/LICENSE.md) for details.